beezy-dev/verbose-couscous/docs/testing/benchmarking.md

-# Benchmarking languages and framework
+# benchmarking languages and framework

 Working with customers and partners on application modernization projects sparks discussions about governance.
 This system of rules and practices should influence the choice of language and related framework.
 However, from a governance and a bias perspective, I highlight the risks of randomly selecting these without performing relevant test case benchmarking.